Evolution

 Articulation of mandible with cranium occurs between the articular bone (lower jaw) and the quadrate bone (cranium) Articulation varies, and sometimes occurs in two places Articulation of mandible with cranium occurs between the dentary bone and the squamosal

-Sound is conducted from the tympanic membrane to the inner ear via a single bone, the stapes Sound is conducted via the stapes, but the articular and quadrate bones also play a role in transmitting sound Sound is conducted from the tympanic membrane by a series of three bones: the malleus (formerly the articular bone), the incus (formerly the quadrate) and the stapes.
+Sound is conducted from the tympanic membrane to the inner ear via a single bone, the stapes Sound is conducted via the stapes, but the articular and quadrate bones also play a role in transmitting sound Sound is conducted from the tympanic membrane by a series of three bones: the malleus (called the articular bone in non-mammals), the incus (called the quadrate in non-mammals) and the stapes.
 They are collectively known as the ossicles.

 Dentition is homodont Dentition is heterodont Dentition is heterodont